rbignon/woob/docs/source/guides/capability.rst

 A field which isn't loaded can be set to :class:`woob.capabilities.base.NotLoaded`.

-By default, in the object constructor, every fields should be set to :class:`NotLoaded <weboob.capabilities.base.NotLoaded>`, and when the backend loads them, it replaces them with the new values.
+By default, in the object constructor, every fields should be set to :class:`NotLoaded <woob.capabilities.base.NotLoaded>`, and when the backend loads them, it replaces them with the new values.